Data Catalog Sync Job

 Deleted Tables

-To see deleted tables, use the Deleted toggle in the Data Catalog UI.
-This lets you review what was removed and when.
+To review what was removed and when, use the Deleted toggle in the Data Catalog UI.

-Deleted entries are currently kept indefinitely.
+Deleted entries are kept indefinitely for now.
 Automatic cleanup of old deleted entries is planned for a future release.

 Exclusion Rules